modelcreate/epanet-js/README.md

 $ yarn add epanet-js
 ```

-For those without a module bundler, the epanet-js package will also be available on unpkg as a precompiled production and development UMD builds.
-This will allow you to drop a UMD build in a `<script>` tag on the page and access it on the window.epanetJs global variable.
+For those without a module bundler, the epanet-js package will soon also be available on unpkg as a precompiled UMD builds.
+This will allow you to drop a UMD build in a `<script>` tag on your page and access it on the window.epanetJs global variable.

 ## Usage